-The third group hand-in develops competences in two areas mentioned in the goals of the course description.
-After working on this hand-in you should have improved your ability to:
+The third group hand-in develops several core competences mentioned in the course description.
+After working on this hand-in you should have improved your ability to implement databases based on the relational model, and program complex queries in SQL.